mwhamgenomics/PySplit/Readme.md

     sqlite> SELECT id, runner, start_time, total_time FROM runs WHERE name="Halo 1 Legendary" ORDER BY total_time ASC;

+## Signal handling
+The server handles SIGINT to stop cleanly.
+The client handles SIGUSR1 to call `self.advance`.
+This means that PySplit can run in the background under the control of an external process.

 ## Roadmap
 - More command line tools for looking at past runs
     - best run, avg run, best possible run
 - Screenshot for intro to docs
 - Web interface
+- Configurable controls